Common One: Composition

 In contrast to many of his previous albums, Common One ventures more into the realms of free jazz than the usual Van Morrison R&B, with the sax playing of Pee Wee Ellis coming to the fore.
 The songs are also somewhat longer than on his previous albums.
 Morrison said that the original concept was even more esoteric and was heavily influenced by his reading of nature poets.

 The opening track, "Haunts of Ancient Peace" was named from a (1902) book by Alfred Austin (Poet Laureate 1896–1912), and features the twin brothers of Morrison's voice against the answering saxophone of Pee Wee Ellis, with the trumpet of Mark Isham.

 "Summertime in England" was the longest track and proved to be a successful live performance for some time to come.
 Morrison said it "was actually a part of a poem I was writing and the poem and the song sort of merged."
 The lyrics include images of Wordsworth and Coleridge "smokin' up in Kendal" (Brian Hinton says they are "smokin' with poetry not spliffs").
 It ends with the music being brought down to nothing and the words, "Can you feel the silence?"

-"Spirit" played with sudden tempo changes and the ending fifteen-minute track, "When Heart Is Open", was experimental in form with no discernible melody or tempo (presaging the era of New-age music).
+"Spirit" played with sudden tempo changes and the ending fifteen-minute track, "When Heart Is Open", was experimental in form with elements of melody from Miles Davis's In A Silent Way.
+It is free tempo (presaging the era of New-age music).